all-things-networking/mtcp/apps/perf/README.md

     (you can also easily remove the qdiscs later with ./rm-delay.sh ETH)

-4. Start mTCP perf client in wait mode, listening on, e.g., port 9000 and sending for 30 seconds:
+4. Start mTCP perf client in wait mode (for example, listening on port 9000 and sending for 30 seconds):

-`sudo env LD_LIBRARY_PATH=$LD_LIBRARY_PATH ./client wait 10.1.1.5 9000 30`
+`sudo ./client wait 10.1.1.5 9000 30`
+- Note the IP to be used in the above command should be the IP shown in `ifconfig` for the NIC you bound to DPDK on this device.

-4. Start python receiver in send mode, where client ip is e.g. 10.1.1.5
+5. Start Python receiver in send mode, sending to the client's IP address and port as specified above:

-`sudo python recv.py send 10.1.1.5 9000`
+`sudo python3 recv.py send 10.1.1.5 9000`